 - Injury to the toe can spur improper growth.
 Stubbing your toe on loose pavement, for instance, can put you at risk.
 Jamming your foot in a door is another example that can pose nail problems.
 Leaving the injury untreated can cause further harm down the road.

+- Improper footwear is a frequent contributor.
+If shoes are too tight or ill-fitting, you increase your chances of the nail becoming ingrown.
 This is also true with tights, stockings, and socks.
 Just as with your shoes, you want to make sure that the fit feels good and doesn’t compress or smash your feet.